-PS.
-And you can even bring your four-legged friends with you as well-behaved dogs on leads are welcome in the downstairs bar area.
+You are welcome to bring your four-legged friends with you – well-behaved dogs on leads are welcome in the downstairs bar area.

 We are featured on the ‘Dog Friendly Cornish Pubs’ website

 The National Trust and St Austell Brewery have teamed up to create a seasonal pale ale called ‘The Gribbin’.
 In 1965, St Austell Brewery gave a Co...